-In contrast, all of the swap agreements were deemed ineffective hedges at June 30, 2012.
+All of the swap agreements are deemed ineffective hedges at June 30, 2013 and 2012.
 The ineffective swap agreements did not utilize consistent critical terms as the underlying variable rate debt and a calculation of the actual cash flows demonstrates a difference from fixed rate cash flows.